Counseling Services

 I do not make calls to insurance companies to justify medical necessity or negotiate reimbursement.

-Please review the Good Faith Estimate document for important information regarding your rights as a self-pay patient.
+Please review the Good Faith Estimate document for important information regarding your rights as a self-pay consumer.

 Please be aware that you must be diagnosed with a mental health disorder to file an insurance claim for out-of-network reimbursement.